The most significant fear that leaders and managers have when building a remote team is that everyone will slack off, and no one will be productive.

 - Metrics: What are your goals and what needs to happen to get there?

 - Communication: Do you have daily scrums where each individual shares what was completed the day before and what they’re aiming to complete that day?
 What is the expectation around how everyone should be communicating to keep everyone aligned and aware of the team’s overall performance?
 Does your team understand the importance of teamwork?

-- Tools: What tools are in your team’s tech stack and how should they be used?
+- Productivity tools: What tools are in your team’s tech stack and how should they be used?

 - Measuring work: How will you measure work?
 This can be tricky, especially when things come up that you didn’t initially anticipate.
 Some teams use story points, but it’s important to decide on something that works best for your team.

 It can be freeing to tell adults that you trust them, and you’ll get a productivity boost out of it too.

 But remember, actions speak louder than words; You’ve got to not only tell them that you trust them, but show it clearly too.
 The best way to do this is to focus on output rather than the amount of time is spent doing tasks.

 How to actually put performance over presence

 Great managers focus on performance over presence.
 They do this by: